Canada Labour Code: New Harassment and Violence Lawsachkarlaw-admin

 As federal employers will need to be more proactive about workplace harassment and violence, they should ensure their policies and procedures are properly updated to reflect the changes.

 What are the Changes?

 Bill C-65 introduces a definition for workplace harassment, and combines it with the definition for violence:

 harassment and violence means any action, conduct or comment, including of a sexual nature, that can reasonably be expected to cause offence, humiliation or other physical or psychological injury or illness to an employee, including any prescribed action, conduct or comment.

 Currently, federally regulated employers are required to have a workplace policy and procedures regarding harassment and violence.
-The CLC amendments clarify and outline essential elements of what must be included in workplace harassment and violence policies and procedures going forward.
+The Canada Labour Code amendments clarify and outline essential elements of what must be included in workplace harassment and violence policies and procedures going forward.